 An Art Director

 Design experts in everything from graphics to styling are needed to produce content across multiple platforms.
-From assembling a lookbook to catalog creation and e-commerce design, the visual design integrity of a brand positions strategic public relations and marketing to a brand’s unique client base.
+From assembling a lookbook to catalog creation and e-commerce design, the visual design integrity of a brand will position strategic public relations and marketing to a brand’s unique client base.
 The essential duties include maximizing resources and serving as a liaison to key consumers.

 A Technical Support Assistant